chapel-lang/chapel/frontend/doc/file-format.rst

  * if the first byte does have the high bit set

-   * there are 3 more bytes that, combined with the bottom 7 bits of the first byte, form and index into the long strings table.
+   * there are 3 more bytes that, combined with the bottom 7 bits of the first byte, form an index into the long strings table.

 File Header